 - Urgency detection: A pre-trained model can classify inbound texts and support tickets to determine whether they should be labeled as urgent or not urgent.

-- Sentiment detection: NLP, or Natural Language Processing, can be used to detect what the sentiment of any given content is - save time by routing the right messages to the right people.
+- Sentiment detection: NLP, or Natural Language Processing, can be used to detect the sentiment of any given content is - save time by routing the right messages to the right people.

 - Topic labeling: Topic labeling consists of tagging topics with a couple of descriptive words or phrases.
 This is done by using an NLP technique to identify themes and meanings - e.g. classify any incoming email attachment and forward it to the right folder in your storage system.

-For instance, without data classification, you might not be able to recognize that a newsletter subscriber requested to be removed from the mailing list.
+For instance, without Data Classification, you might not be able to recognize that a newsletter subscriber requested to be removed from the mailing list.
 Let’s assume they haven’t clicked the “unsubscribe” button, but have hit reply and asked to be removed via email.
 If you don’t catch this, you might end up keeping data against GDPR and look at a potential fine if your company is reported.

 Time and manual task management go hand in hand.
 Imagine conducting an NPS or any other customer satisfaction survey, and going through all the free-text answers manually.
 Build a classifier to categorize responses by sentiment, or topic, uncover underlying trends or test out your assumptions.
 Combine it with other data visualization tools (e.g. word clustering), and you'll get better insights into what your customers are saying.

-Data classification applications
+Data Classification applications

 Text classification is a powerful tool for utilizing these unstructured data we all sit on top of by utilizing NLP.
 In the words of our users, it feels like wizardry when you create your first classifier and see hundreds of survey responses categorized in seconds.

-Document classification focuses on processes that mainly apply content-specific classification - e.g. classifying incoming email attachments by type.
+Document Classification focuses on processes that mainly apply content-specific classification - e.g. classifying incoming email attachments by type.
 It differs from text classification, as instead of specific phrases or paragraphs being classified, the whole document is taken into consideration.

 Take shipping documents as an example - more often than not, a signature is needed on multiple pages.
-By training a model to classify between correctly filled documents versus documents where one or more signatures are missing, the process can be sped up significantly.
+By training a model to classify correctly filled documents versus documents where one or more signatures are missing, the process can be sped up significantly.

 And time saved is the value gained.

-Image classification categorizes any incoming image file by predetermined labels.
+Image Classification categorizes any incoming image file by predetermined labels.
 It is often combined with object detection.
 These days you can create your own image classifier and teach the model to make subjective decisions based on your logic: whether an incoming ad creative is good or not; whether the image fits into the product portfolio; whether an image you snapped on your holidays is appropriate to show to your grandparents.

 Or let's say that you work with an e-commerce platform where image content is user-generated.
 It's a marketplace where anyone can sell their goods.
-Even if you can handle manually moderating the content by filtering out low-quality or inappropriate images, there will come a time where the scale of this task is just not efficient.
+Even if you can handle manually moderating the content by filtering out low-quality or inappropriate images, there will come a time when the scale of this task is just not efficient.

 Identifying business areas for the biggest benefit

-Here are some examples of how to apply data classification in your business:
+Here are some examples of how to apply Data Classification in your business:

 Customer support is one of the lifelines of any organization.
-Data classification can be used for recording and sorting support tickets, incoming emails, and text messages - or even contact management for transaction history, tasks, and reminders.
+Data Classification can be used for recording and sorting support tickets, incoming emails, and text messages - or even contact management for transaction history, tasks, and reminders.